 On the upside, it’s better for working because you will see more without needing to scroll down so much.
 That’s the advantage of Mac’s 16:10 display.

-This laptop has been the best-seller for a while.
-The reasons are obvious: most people just want a simple laptop to surf on the internet, watch a movie and write a document.
+This laptop has been one of the best-sellers for a while.
+The reasons are obvious: most people just want a simple laptop to surf the internet, watch a movie, and write a document.
 All of this while being affordable, and most importantly, reliable.

 This is the Aspire E 15 for you.
-It is the best-balanced laptop in the market.
+It is the best-balanced laptop on the market.
 It is not too bad, nor too good.

-It rocks an Intel Core I5-8250U, which is still an up-to-date processor together with all the recommended for running Windows 10 smoothly: 8gb ram, 256GB SSD storage, and a simple GeForce MX150 graphics card.
+It rocks an Intel Core I5-8250U, which is still an up-to-date processor together with all the recommended for running Windows 10 smoothly: 12 GB RAM, 256GB SSD storage, and simple integrated graphics.

 The features stated above are what you’ll find in the most basic version of this laptop, but it is highly customizable.